LauraVargas22/LauraVargas22/README.md

   - Java
 - 👯 I like to work as part of a team because it allows me to both share knowledge and learn from others. <br>
 - In my spare time, 👩‍💻 I enjoy exploring topics related to technology and education, spending time with my family, and 📖 reading history books.
-- 📫 Reach out to me at: <a href="lauramarianavargasrojas22@gmail.com">Contact me</a>
+- 📫 Reach out to me at: **lauramarianavargasrojas22@gmail.com**
-- Feel free to visit my <a href="www.linkedin.com/in/laura-vargas2209s">LinkedIn profile</a> to learn more about my background.
+- Feel free to visit my LinkedIn profile **www.linkedin.com/in/laura-vargas2209s** to learn more about my background.

 <div id="user-content-toc">
   <ul align="center">